TERMS OF BUSINESS

 “Services” means the services specified in Schedule 1;

-“Successful NED Introduction” means a NED Introduction in which the potential Non-Executive Director has been Introduced to you by us and the potential Non-Executive Director has subsequently been appointed as a Non-Executive Director by you;
+“Successful NED Introduction” means a NED Introduction in which the potential Non-Executive Director or advisor has been Introduced to you by us and the potential Non-Executive Director or advisor has subsequently been appointed as a Non-Executive Director or advisor by you;

-1.13.
-For the avoidance of doubt, any express or implied reference to your act, omission or activity includes anything done on your behalf of or as your agent, or with your ostensible authority.
+1.11.
+For the avoidance of doubt, any express or implied reference to your act, omission or activity includes anything done on your behalf or as your agent, or with your ostensible authority.

 2.2.
-Following the Initial Term, this Agreement shall automatically renew for successive one-year terms unless or until terminated in accordance with clause 19 .
+Following the Initial Term, this Agreement shall automatically renew for successive one-year terms (each an “Extended Term”) at the end of the Initial Term and at the end of each Extended Term unless or until terminated in accordance with clause 19.

 2.4.
 You warrant and represent that the information provided by you to us as part of your On-Boarding (as at the date of completion of the On-Boarding) and any information published anywhere on the Platform (as at the date of publication) by you is true and accurate and undertake to keep such information up to date.

-2.11.
-By doing business with us and continuing to instruct us, you agree to do so in accordance with the terms of these Terms of Business, unless we both agree otherwise in writing.
+2.10.
+By doing business with us and continuing to use the Platform, you agree to do so in accordance with the terms of these Terms of Business, unless we both agree otherwise in writing.

 3. THE PLATFORM